an9k0r/kill5witch/_posts/2023-01-25-stored_XSS.md

   alt: image alternative text
 ---
 # Intro
-This post/writeup is all about the JWT Token Vulnerabilities.
+This post/writeup is all about the stored XSS Vulnerabilities.

-I'll be using primarily [Portswigger Web Academy](https://portswigger.net/web-security/jwt) Labs, but i do intent do throw other labs and writeups here as well.
+I'll be using primarily [Portswigger Web Academy](https://portswigger.net/web-security/cross-site-scripting#stored-cross-site-scripting) Labs, but i do intent do throw other labs and writeups here as well.

 To learn more on the topic, please visit the article linked above at Portswigger's.